RobinNagpal/ChainedAssets/docs/NearTermGoals.md

   - Preserve a user’s identity as per local government regulations.
   - Safeguard assets.
   - Offer ways to recover assets if user information is lost.
-- Blockchain has not addressed these issues, which involve extensive legal work and costs, so companies have avoided them.
+- Blockchain has not addressed these issues, which involve extensive legal work and costs, so blockchain companies have avoided them, as there are easier ways to make money.
 - Technology adoption, especially in finance, is gradual.
 Integrating new systems with old ones takes time.
-Simply offering tokens does not guarantee ownership of assets.
+Simply offering tokens does not guarantee ownership of assets to the investors.
+They are used to docs and contracts, so along with tokens, we need to provide them with the necessary docs and contracts.
+Blockchain projects have not been pragmatic in this regard.

 # Improving the Efficiency of the Financial System
 - The current financial system is inefficient, and blockchain could significantly enhance its efficiency.